Screengrab via YouTube

 Satan and rap music have had a complex relationship since the early '90s, with the biblical figure still seen as taboo by rappers, critics and fans today.

 Rap and Satan are having a moment.
 Contemporary rappers such as Lil Uzi Vert, SahBabii, and Trippie Redd have incited controversy for referencing Satanic images in their music and aesthetic.
-More recently, Lil Nas X has received backlash for his “Montero (Call Me By Your Name)” music video, which features him giving a lapdance to Satan.
+More recently, Lil Nas X has received backlash for his "Montero (Call Me By Your Name)" music video, which features him giving a lapdance to Satan.
 Then, there's Doja Cat who, like Lil Nas X, has leaned into the satanic panic critics have placed on her, whether that be introducing her blood-drenched alter ego Scarlet for her new album of the same name, or dressing up as a black demon in her "Demons" music video.
-However, the relationship between the two isn’t a recent phenomenon.
-The truth is that the biblical figure has been referenced in rap since the early ’90s.
+However, the relationship between rap and satan isn't a recent phenomenon.
+The truth is that the biblical figure has been referenced in rap since the early '90s.

 Although Satan's influence on music is commonly associated with rock — thanks to bands and artists such as Black Sabbath, Slayer, and Marilyn Manson — rap has also had a fascination with Satan.
 But the pairing is complex considering the genre is rooted in black American culture, and religion is an integral part of black American culture.